Deliverability Dos and Don'ts

 Create quality content for your audience and send information relevant to their interests.
 That means using segmentation to tailor your recipients and knowing your audience to understand what they find most interesting and relevant.

-Keep an eye out for drops in open rates, having emails landing in spam folders, or a spam rate higher than an average .02%.
+Keep an eye out for drops in open rates (or click rates, if you disabled open tracking), having emails landing in spam folders, or a spam rate higher than an average .02%.
 These are signs to check for spam filtering issues and run some tests in tools like Litmus or Email on Acid to diagnose issues.
 Head here for an overview of how to test your emails for spam issues.

 Don’t forget to add your DNS records.